Supply Chain Manager Visa Sponsorship Jobs in Washington DC

 Which companies sponsor visas for supply chain managers in Washington DC?

 Federal contractors and defense-adjacent firms are the most active sponsors in DC, including Booz Allen Hamilton, Leidos, SAIC, and Deloitte.
 Large multilateral organizations like the World Bank and IMF also sponsor supply chain professionals.
-These employers have established immigration infrastructure and regularly file H-1B petitions for supply chain managers with specialized procurement, logistics, or operations expertise.
+These employers have established immigration infrastructure and regularly file H-1B visa petitions for supply chain managers with specialized procurement, logistics, or operations expertise.

 Which visa types are most common for supply chain manager roles in Washington DC?

 The H-1B is the most common visa for supply chain managers in DC, provided the role requires a bachelor's degree or higher in a relevant field such as supply chain management, industrial engineering, or business.
 Some multilateral organizations like the World Bank sponsor under G-4 visas.
-Candidates with Canadian or Mexican citizenship may qualify for TN status if the role fits an eligible USMCA occupation category.
+Candidates with Canadian or Mexican citizenship may qualify for TN visa status if the role fits an eligible USMCA occupation category.

 How to find supply chain manager visa sponsorship jobs in Washington DC?